IVI-M/R-Ottawa/README.md

 - Starting  April 1, we use Covid-19 data to discuss related data challenges

 2020-03-25:
-- Zoom meet-ups moved to Wednesday 12:20-13:00.
+- Zoom meet-ups moved to Wednesday 12:20-13:00, becoming "Lunches" (instead of Morning Coffees).
+Details in [Community](community.md).

+2020-03-18
+- Our informal Wednesday Morning Coffee with Data Dhallenges meetings, which we've been having in CBSA since last Summer, go online with Zoom.
 Details in [Community](community.md).